angular-starter-kit/starter-kit/docs/tasks.md

-fonts        | Copy fonts from bower dependencies in dist folder. images       | Compress images (using imagemin) then copy them in dist folder. other        | Copy project fonts and other misc files in dist folder.
+fonts        | Copy fonts from bower dependencies in dist folder. images       | Compress images (using imagemin) then copy them in dist folder. other        | Copy project fonts and other misc files in dist folder. clean:dist   | Clean the dist folder.

+When building your app, you can use the `--debug` flag with any build task to skip the minification process.
+This can be useful to debug your production builds.